Neural Networks for Parameter Estimation of the Discretely Observed Hawkes Process: Summary Statistic and Prior Distribution

 \subsubsection{Non-Constant Interval Censoring}

 The observation times $\{t_k\}_{k= 0}^K$ may arise stochastically or deterministically.
 We require only that they are known to the observer and are independent of the process $N(t)$.
-In this setting, the imputation estimates may be obtained identically to the case of a constant background rate, so no change is required.
-However, for the NBAR($p$) estimates, we work in a similar setting where
+In this setting, the imputation estimates are obtained identically to the case of constant interval censoring.
+However, for the NBAR($p$) estimates, we work in a similar setting where $N_k\mid N_{k-p:k-1},\phi_k \sim \mathrm{Poi}(\mu_k\phi_k)$ but the autoregression is now performed on the time-standardised rate of event arrivals according to